-To run a local Stripe MCP server, use the following command:
+You can run a local Stripe MCP server using npx with the following command:

 npx -y @stripe/mcp --tools=all --api-key=YOUR_STRIPE_SECRET_KEY